ByteProject/Puny-BuildTools/README.md

 _C64, Amiga, ZX Spectrum, Amstrad CPC/PCW, Atari ST, Atari 8-bit, MS-DOS, MSX, BBC Micro/Acorn Electron, C128, Plus/4, Apple II, SAM Coupe, TRS80 Model 3, TRS 80 Model 4, Mega65, classic Macintosh, modern PC._

-There are also a few deprecated targets available, only supporting Z-machine version 3:

-_VIC20/PET, DEC Rainbow, TRS CoCo/Dragon64, Osborne1, Ti99/4a, Oric, Kaypro._

 > Note: Puny BuildTools projects by default are configured to target Z-machine v5 and it's strongly recommended to keep it that way.
 The format is less restrictive and offers more options.

+There are also a few deprecated targets available, coincidentally only supporting Z-machine version 3:

+_VIC20/PET, DEC Rainbow, TRS CoCo/Dragon64, Osborne1, Ti99/4a, Oric, Kaypro._

-You can, however, force to build the deprecated targets either one by one using the `-b` switch for `Puny CLI` or by using the `-d` switch when running the `all.sh` switch from your project root.
+> Note: You can force to build the deprecated targets either one by one using the `-b` switch for `Puny CLI` or by using the `-d` switch when running the `all.sh` switch from your project root.
 See `Puny CLI` documentation.
+But beware: there are reasons why those systems are deprecated.
+You find these documented in the `Deprecated targets` section of this guide.

 You can use the built-in feature to compile your story from source but the project workflow allows to skip this step and use any given story file.